OPS-E2E-PPE/VBA-Docs/word/Concepts/Objects-Properties-Methods/using-dao-from-microsoft-word.md

 ---
-title: Using DAO from Microsoft Word ms.prod: word ms.assetid: f8c2b535-b912-e7ff-73a0-3b6558aae565 ms.date: 06/08/2017
+title: Using DAO from Microsoft Word ms.assetid: f8c2b535-b912-e7ff-73a0-3b6558aae565 ms.date: 06/08/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Using DAO from Microsoft Word

-You can use Data Access Objects (DAO) properties, objects, and methods the same way that you reference and use Word properties, objects, and methods.
+Use Data Access Objects (DAO) properties, objects, and methods the same way that you reference and use Word properties, objects, and methods.
 After you establish a reference to the DAO object library, you can open databases, design and run queries to extract a set of records, and bring the results back to Word.

 ## Referencing DAO